palm86/hex_flora/priv/specimens/oxalis_engleriana.md

 ### Distribution in the Hex

-Shady southerns slopes of De Doorns Sandstone Fynbos.
+Shady southern slopes of De Doorns Sandstone Fynbos.

 ### References